Skip to content

 The "AAA" Rule: Always Add Acid

-PPE is Non-Negotiable
+PPE Is Non-Negotiable

 • Eyes: Chemical splash goggles are the minimum.
 For concentrated acids, a full face shield over the goggles is required.